Withdrawl Management & Treatment Services

 Holmes House is located in Simcoe, Ontario, close to Norfolk General Hospital, the governing agency.

-Holmes House offers withdrawal management services (detoxification) from alcohol and mood-altering chemicals in a residential setting.
+Holmes House offers withdrawal management services (detoxification) from alcohol and mood-altering substances in a residential setting.
 Support is offered 24-hours per day, year round.

 A short-term (21-day) co-ed treatment program is also available for clients requiring a residential setting as well as clients who are able to commute daily to our facility.

-Aftercare is available in two different locations for those who wish to stay connected following treatment.
+Aftercare is available for those who wish to stay connected following treatment.

 Supportive Housing is also available, post treatment, for those who meet the criteria.